 Policy for Individuals Previously Approved to Receive Accommodations on the LSAT/LSAT-Flex

-Except as noted below (see Exception to This Policy), candidates are automatically approved to receive the same accommodations they were approved to receive on their last registration for the LSAT/LSAT-Flex upon timely registering for the exam, without having to submit a request for accommodations.
+Except as noted below (see Exception to This Policy), registered test takers are automatically approved to receive the same accommodations they were approved to receive on their last registration for the LSAT/LSAT-Flex, without having to submit a request for accommodations.
 No supporting documentation is required from these candidates.
 Within one week of registering for the test, the candidate will receive an approval letter, which can be found on the LSAT Status page of their LSAC online account.
 This approval letter will provide notice of any accommodations granted.

 If you have any questions about an automatically approved accommodation, please contact an LSAC Accommodated Testing Customer Relations Specialist by phone at 215.966.6625 or 855.384.2253 (toll-free), or by email at accom@LSAC.org.

 Additionally, all candidates eligible for automatic approval based on past accommodations are encouraged to reach out to LSAC in advance of the registration deadline if they have any questions regarding their previously approved accommodations or want to submit a request for different or additional accommodations.

 Exception to This Policy